AjjMC/ajjgui/README.md

 ## Running Commands and Accessing Data

 Each of the above widgets, excluding the the *placeholder*, can be made to run commands or functions when clicked.
 This is done by specifying a command in the ``ajjgui.Command`` NBT tag.
 This command is executed by an external command block instead of the player themselves.
 The ``"ajjgui.user"`` scoreboard tag can be used to target the player triggering the widget.
 In this way, it is also possible to access the count, page, slot and state values of the selected widget, stored respectively in the ``ajjgui.count``, ``ajjgui.page``, ``ajjgui.slot`` and ``ajjgui.state`` scores of this player.
+The NBT of the selected widget is accessible from the ``Widget`` NBT tag in the ``ajjgui:gui`` data storage.
 Any items added or removed from an *itemslot* are accessible from the ``In`` and ``Out`` NBT tags respectively in the ``ajjgui:itemslot`` data storage.
 Likewise, any items added to an *itembin* are accessible from the ``In`` NBT tag in the ``ajjgui:itembin`` data storage.

 ### Examples